brodieaustin/the-rift/the-rift.markdown

 He remembered how everyone around him seemed perfectly settled into their places.
 Distant relatives from his father's side came from miles away to pay their respects.
 They all seemed to know their roles, or to pick up perfectly news ones, with little prompting.
 Everyone sat and stood at the right times.
 Hymnals opened, pages flipped.
 Voices raised together.
 And he could hardly sit still through any of it.

 The rebellion his body put up wasn't done as a conscious rebellion.
 He wasn't the sulking teenager that his father had always taken him for.
 Those feelings had long since been replaced by other ones.
 The war had seen to that.
 Now he could launch into action with little thought as to why.
-S,o, even though he had learned a good deal many "life lessons" and could be called a man with little quibbling over the term, he couldn't help but feel there was some other intention at work here that made the seats and the temperature in teh room and the other people made him uncomfortable.
+S,o, even though he had learned a good deal many "life lessons" and could be called a man with little quibbling over the term, he couldn't help but feel there was some other intention at work here that made the seats and the temperature in the room and the other people made him uncomfortable.

 The only distraction he found was tracing out the patterns in the old worn parquet flooring.
 The scuffs and scraps didn't quite have the poetry of the old pews in Europe, worn by centuries of common people lumbering back and forth between work and church.
 But he was intent on following the orderly zigzag of the floor, then trace out the chaotic spirals and chopped up lines made countless numbers of heels over the years.
 He puzzled over the wear and tear, wondering if it was a sign of piety, of boredom, or revolt.
 Had people shuffled up and down those aisles every weekend.
 Did they shuffle away finding what they wanted and needed?